Genetic Counseling Admissions Requirements

 - Three letters of recommendation, at least one from a professor and one from a practicing genetic counselor or comparable health professional.

 - Test scores for the Graduate Record Examination (GRE), taken within the last five years.
-A minimum score of at least 150 on the quantitative and verbal reasoning sections.
+A minimum score of at least 150 is required for the verbal and quantitative portions of the test.
 A minimum score of 4 is required for the analytical writing portion of the test.

-- A personal interview with the program Director.
+- A personal interview with the program director and assistant director.

 - Knowledge of the profession through work or volunteer experience.
 A broad overview of the profession is preferable to experience in a limited area.